rcbops/zigzag/docs/integration_testing.rst

 - ``_search_qtest``
     Search qTest for objects matching a given query.
-(This helper exists because the swagger_client search API returns a really useless model)
+(This helper exists because the swagger_client search API returns a really useless model.)

 Workflow for Writing a Test Case
 --------------------------------